2015 Stanley Cup playoffs

 The 2015 Stanley Cup playoffs was the playoff tournament of the National Hockey League (NHL) for the 2014–15 season.
 They began on April 15, 2015, and ended on June 15, 2015, with the Chicago Blackhawks defeating the Tampa Bay Lightning four games to two in the Stanley Cup Finals.

 The New York Rangers made the playoffs as the Presidents' Trophy winners with the most points (i.e. best record) during the regular season.
 They also came back from a 3–1 series deficit for the second consecutive year.
 The Detroit Red Wings increased their consecutive post-season appearance streak to 24 seasons, the longest current streak at the time and tied for the fourth-longest streak in NHL history.
-The Winnipeg Jets qualified for the playoffs for the first time since the former Atlanta Thrashers franchise relocated to Winnipeg in 2011; the only time that the Thrashers/Jets franchise made the post-season was in 2007, and the last time that the city of Winnipeg hosted a playoff game was in 1996, the season before the previous Winnipeg Jets team relocated to Phoenix, Arizona, to become the Coyotes.
+The Winnipeg Jets qualified for the playoffs for the first time since the former Atlanta Thrashers franchise relocated to Winnipeg in 2011; the only time that the Thrashers franchise made the post-season was in 2007, and the last time that the Winnipeg Jets hosted a playoff game was in 1996, the season before it was deactivated and the assets of the original Jets relocated to Phoenix, Arizona, to become the Coyotes.
+(Note: As of 2026, the Winnipeg Jets' franchise records from 1972 to 1996 were consolidated with the modern Jets/Thrashers franchise while the Arizona Coyotes were retconned as a 1996 expansion team.)
 The Ottawa Senators became the first team in the NHL's modern era (since 1942–43) to overcome a 14-point deficit in the standings to clinch a playoff spot.
 The Calgary Flames returned to the playoffs after a six-year absence.
 In total, five Canadian NHL teams qualified for the post-season, the most since 2004.